The Full Story in One Minute

 of Tissue Damage

 Long COVID is emerging as a problem of enormous proportions, affecting some 10-20 percent of all patients testing positive for COVID.
-Most common (40-60 percent) symptoms are fatigues, muscle ache, physical slowing down, poor sleep, breathlessness, joint pain/swelling, short term memory loss.
-Only 25-30 percent had full recovery at the end of 5 and 12 months follow up.
+Most common (40-60 percent) symptoms are fatigues, muscle ache, physical slowing down, poor sleep, breathlessness, joint pain/swelling, brain fog, short term memory loss.
+Only 25-30 percent may have had full recovery at the end of 5 and 12 months follow up.
 (1).

 In another study with 2 years follow-up, it was noted that cognitive symptoms such as "brain-fog" and memory problems showed evidence of increased occurrence during the long-term monitoring (2).